evillan0315/ai-planner/docs/DEVELOPER_GUIDE.md

 # Developer Guide

-This guide is for developers who want to understand, contribute to, or extend the Google Gemini TTS & AI Code Planner frontend application.
+This guide is for developers who want to understand, contribute to, or extend the AI Code Planner frontend application.

 ## 1. Project Setup